Sexual offences explained

 What does ‘consent’ mean?

 The definition of a sexual offence often revolves around consent.
 In simple terms, it’s an agreement to any sexual experience – from touching, kissing, taking intimate photos of each other or having full sex with them.
 This is something that must be clearly established between two people before any kind of sexual act or behaviour.
 If an individual is accused of a sex offence, they must show that they reasonably believed consent had been given by the other person.
+Learn more about what sexual consent means here.

 Reporting sexual abuse